catethos/DSL/docs/04-Language-Features.md

 - Variables persist in the session
 - Variable names must start with letter or underscore
 - Variables can be used in later expressions
+- Choose the syntax that feels most natural for your use case

 ### The Underscore `_` Variable